vyogami/java-forge/README.md

 # Java Forge

-Java Forge is a collection of Java code snippets, scripts, and examples that can be used as a reference for learning and development.
+Java Forge is my personal playground for learning and practicing the art of Java programming.
+This repository serves as a space where I can document my progress while also storing the code that I write along the way.

 ## Table of Contents